Cleverly in crunch talks with EU in big push for Northern Ireland Protocol deal

 “There’s intensive work to do with the EU, that work is ongoing.”

-Sir Keir Starmer has offered Mr Sunak Labour support in getting a new deal through the Commons amid signs there could be a rebellion from some wings of the Tory party.
+Sir Keir Starmer urged Mr Sunak to give MPs a vote on the deal as he reaffirmed his offer of Labour support to get it through the Commons amid signs there could be a rebellion from some wings of the Tory party.

 The veteran Tory Eurosceptic Sir Bernard Jenkin said that any deal which did not lead to a return to powersharing at the Stormont Assembly by the DUP – which walked out in protest at the protocol – would be “completely disastrous”.